mp911de/logstash-gelf/src/site/markdown/kafka.md

 # Kafka transport for logstash-gelf

-logstash-gelf can be used together with [Kafka](https://kafka.apache.org/) for shipping log events.
+logstash-gelf can be used since version 1.13 with [Kafka](https://kafka.apache.org/) to ship log events.

 The URI used as connection property is a java.net.URI.
 The minimal URI must contain at least a host and the Fragment (Topic Name).
 The URL allows to specify one or more brokers comma separated but in this case you must define ports inside URL.

     kafka://broker[:port]?[producer_properties]#[log-topic]